Philip H. Corboy Law Center Photograph

 Call for Papers

-Call for Papers—Cybersecurity Law and Policy Scholars Conference 2023
+Call for Papers—Fifth Annual Cybersecurity Law and Policy Scholars Conference

-The third annual Cybersecurity Law and Policy Scholars Conference (CLPSC) will take place at the Fletcher School of Law and Diplomacy at Tufts University on September 29-30, 2023.
-The conference will be in-person, with limited travel support offered to those who are selected.
+The fifth annual Cybersecurity Law and Policy Scholars Conference (CLPSC) will take place at the Loyola University Chicago Law School in Chicago, IL, on April 17-18, 2026.
+The conference will be hybrid, with in-person participation preferred.

 Submission and Registration Instructions

-To present a work in progress for discussion, please submit an abstract (maximum 1000 words) by May 15, 2023, via this form.
+To present a work in progress for discussion, please submit an abstract (maximum 1000 words) by Feb.
+15, via Easychair.
 Abstracts should describe a working thesis, must situate the paper within cybersecurity scholarship, and may also include a description of research methodology.
-The program committee will notify all applicants of its decisions by June 15.
-Drafts of papers for circulation to conference participants are due by September 1, 2023, and we ask that such drafts be complete or substantially complete at submission.
+If you have a full draft of your paper ready and would like to submit it with the abstract by Feb.
+15 you are welcome to do so, but this is not required.
+The program committee will notify all applicants of its decisions by Mar.
+15 or soon thereafter.
+Substantially complete drafts of papers for circulation to conference participants are due by April 1.
 Drafts must not be published at the time of presentation but may be accepted with a journal, so long as an opportunity for substantial edits is still possible.
+Because this is a competitive selection conference, we reserve the right to remove authors from the schedule in the event drafts are not substantially complete or have been published to offer another author the opportunity to present.

 Travel Expenses